Andy-UTAS/atomic/docs/03emetalsI.md

 While most materials have $R_\mathrm{H}<0$, interestingly some materials are found to have $R_\mathrm{H}>0$.

-??? question "What would be the implications of a negative hall coefficient?"
+??? question "3.1 What would be the implications of a negative hall coefficient?"

     With the density is negative, or that the charge carrier has a positive charge and thus not an electron.